StackVista/stackstate-docs/setup/agent/openshift.md

 ## Configure

+### Advanced Agent configuration

+StackState Agent V2 can be configured to reduce data production, tune the process blacklist, or turn off specific features when not needed.
+The required settings are described in detail on the page [advanced Agent configuration](advanced-agent-configuration.md).

 ### Enable cluster checks

 Optionally, the chart can be configured to start an additional StackState Agent V2 pod as a [StackState ClusterCheck Agent](openshift.md#clustercheck-agent-optional) pod.
 Cluster checks that are configured on the [StackState Cluster Agent](openshift.md#cluster-agent) will then be run by the deployed StackState ClusterCheck Agent pod.